 Special arts education is carried out in primary and secondary schools of applied arts and design, music and dance schools.
 When attending primary music and or ballet schools, the pupils are obliged to concurrently attend regular primary school.
-According to the latest available data from the Statistical Yearbook 2018 (Central Bureau of Statistics 2019a), in 2016/2017 there were 133 ballet and music primary schools with a total of 18 435 pupils and 2 300 teachers.
-In the same school year there were 54 secondary arts schools with a total number of 5 065 pupils and 1 818 teachers.
-The number of primary and secondary school graduates in art schools increased in the last five years.
+According to the latest available data from the Croatian Bureau of Statistics (2022a), in 2020/2021 there were 131 dance and music primary schools with a total of 18 568 pupils and 2 559 teachers.
+In the same school year there were 53 secondary arts schools with a total number of 4 617 pupils and 2 040 teachers (Croatian Bureau of Statistics, 2022b).

-At the university level arts education is carried in music, drama and fine arts academies.
-In 2016/2017 there were 6 art academies in Croatia – at the University of Zagreb – Academy of Dramatic Arts, Academy of Fine Arts, Academy of Music; at the University of Osijek – Arts Academy, and Academy of Dramatic Arts; Arts Academy in Split, and Academy of Applied Arts in Rijeka.
-The total number of students enrolled in academies in 2016/2017 was 2 245, with 837 academic staff, which shows an increase in the number of staff and an increase in the number of students in comparison to the previous four years according to the latest available data from the Statistical Yearbook 2018 (Central Bureau of Statistics 2019a).
-Programmes in cultural management are mainly covered through private education, as in Zagreb School of Management’s programme, and ‘Baltazar Krčelić’ School in Zaprešić.
+At the university level arts education is carried in music, drama and fine arts academies whose number has remained stable throughout the years.
+In there were 6 art academies in Croatia – at the University of Zagreb – Academy of Dramatic Arts, Academy of Fine Arts, Academy of Music; at the University of Osijek – Arts Academy, and Academy of Dramatic Arts; Arts Academy in Split, and Academy of Applied Arts in Rijeka.
+The total number of students enrolled in academies in 2021/2022 was 2 748, with 941 academic staff, which shows an increase in the number of staff and an increase in the number of students in comparison to the previous four years according to the latest available data from the Croatian Bureau of Statistics (2022c).
+Programmes in cultural management were mainly covered through private education, as in Zagreb School of Management’s programme, and ‘Baltazar Krčelić’ School in Zaprešić.
+However, since the 2018 merger of the Academy of Arts in Osijek and the Department of Cultural Studies of the University of Josip Juraj Strossmayer in Osijek into Academy of Arts and Culture, the Academy offers Undergraduate courses in culture, media and management and Graduate courses in management of cultural and creative industries.

 Comments are closed.